Department of Mechanical Engineering

 ME 4813.
 Senior Design II.
 (2-3) 3 Credit Hours.

-Prerequisites: ME 3541, ME 4312, ME 4313, ME 4543, ME 4801, and ME 4812.
+Prerequisites: ME 3541, ME 4312, ME 4313, ME 4801, ME 4812, and EGR 3713 or ME 4543.
 Development of a working design of an instructor-approved design project using computer-aided synthesis, analysis, modeling, and optimization methods.
 Industrial cooperation encouraged.
 Considerations of safety, reliability, environmental, and economic constraints, and ethical and social impacts.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
-Course Fees: L001 $30; DL01 $75.
+This course has Differential Tuition.
+Course Fee: L001 $30; DL01 $75.

 ME 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

 Prerequisite: Permission in writing (form available) from the instructor, the Department Chair, and Dean of the College.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $55.
+This course has Differential Tuition.

 ME 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

 Prerequisite: Permission in writing (form available) from the instructor, the Department Chair, and Dean of the College.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4953.
 Special Studies in Mechanical Engineering.
 (3-0) 3 Credit Hours.

-Prerequisite: Will depend on the topic.
+Prerequisite: Will depend on the topic and must be identified before the course is scheduled; the minimum prerequisite must be ME 3173 (or ME 2173 in previous catalogs), or a higher-level engineering course depending on the topic.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
-Special Studies may be repeated for credit when topics vary, but not more than 9 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
+Special Studies may be repeated for credit when topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ME 4963.
 Mechanical Engineering Applications to Biomedical Systems.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 2513, ME 3663, and ME 3813.
+Prerequisite: EGR 2513, ME 3663, and ME 3813.
 Applications of dynamics, solid mechanics and fluid mechanics to biomedical systems.
 (Formerly titled Bioengineering.)
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: LRE1 $25; STSE $30.